 - Melodic Death Metal: Probably one of the heaviest bands in the genre, if not the heaviest.

-- Metal Scream: Strnad is known for his vocal chord-crackling type 3 shrieks, but he also throws in type 2's here and there.
+- Metal Scream: Trevor was known for his vocal chord-crackling type 3 shrieks, but he also threw in type 2's here and there.

 - Miniscule Rocking: